-- The Bertha Park site is located to the north west of Perth covering a site area of 333 hectares consisting of agricultural land and woodland. - The site is located with the lowland river corridor landscape character unit.
+- 1 The Bertha Park site is located to the north west of Perth covering a site area of 333 hectares consisting of agricultural land and woodland. - The site is located within the lowland river corridor landscape character unit.
 The developable land is elevated above the River Almond and contained by Bertha Wood and Bertha Loch to the north.
 The A9, the Perth to Inverness Railway line and the River Tay are to the east.
 Inveralmond Industrial Estate is to the south.
-The Gellyburn watercourse and the village of Almondbank are located to the west. - 3 The principal components of the in principle application comprises: - Residential properties: 3000 homes compromising a range and choice of homes including affordable housing.
+The Gellyburn watercourse and the village of Almondbank are located to the west. - An in-principle application for the whole of the Bertha Park site was reported to Development Management Committee on the 11 May 2016 (Report 16/96 refers).
+The Report of Handling recommended approval subject to conditions and the satisfactory conclusion of a legal agreement which was endorsed by committee.
+The principal components of that application consisted of:- - Residential properties: 3000 homes comprising a range and choice of homes including affordable housing.
 A series of Character Areas ensuring a sense of identity and variety through the development are incorporated into the Masterplan.

 - Employment land: 25ha of employment land.
 Employment will comprise a number of different uses associated with a new community.
-This includes Class 2 (Finance & Professional Services), Class 4 (Offices), Class 6 (Storage & Distribution) (Class 10) Retirement housing/care home and Park & Ride. - Village Core incorporating a range of uses including retailing, offices, places to eat and drink, medical facilities, leisure and community facilities. - Access to the site will be from the new CTLR linking to the new River Almond bridge crossing.
+This includes Class 2 (Finance & Professional Services), Class 4 (Offices), Class 6 (Storage & Distribution) (Class 10) Retirement housing/care home and Park & Ride. - Village Core incorporating a range of uses including retailing, offices, places to eat and drink, medical facilities, leisure and community facilities. - Access to the site will be from the new Cross Tay Link Road (CTLR) linking to the new River Almond bridge crossing.
 The CTLR A9/A85 Crieff Road Junction and link into Bertha Park now has planning consent and will be delivered by Perth & Kinross Council, application 15/00036/FLL refers.
-Until such time as the link to the River Tay crossing and A9 alignment are completed, an emergency access will be provided via Ruthvenfield Road and existing bridge over the River Almond. - New Park & Ride and compatible employment land associated with CTLR/A9 (T) realignment.
-(Note: CTLR/A9(T) realignment will be subject to a separate planning application by Perth and Kinross Council). - New secondary school provision (Phase 1) and a primary school; (Note: secondary school and potential primary school will be the subject to separate detailed planning applications but area of land for school provision incorporated into masterplan). - Areas of open space, new woodland and landscaping including new water features and SUDs.
-Existing woodlands will be retained and managed appropriately. - Network of paths and cycle routes providing good active travel links to Perth and Almondbank. - 4 Springfield's vision for Bertha Park is to create a countryside community with 3000 homes and all the supporting infrastructure, facilities and amenities demanded by modern life. - The development has been split into 3 phases spread over a period of three decades, as follows:
+Until such time as the link to the River Tay crossing and A9 alignment are completed, an emergency access will be provided via Ruthvenfield Road and the existing bridge over the River Almond. - New Park & Ride and compatible employment land associated with CTLR/A9 (T) realignment.
+(Note: CTLR/A9(T) realignment will be subject to a separate planning application by Perth and Kinross Council). - New secondary school provision (Phase 1) and a primary school; (Note: secondary school and potential primary school will be subject to separate detailed planning applications but area of land for school provision incorporated into masterplan). - Areas of open space, new woodland and landscaping including new water features and SUDs.
+Existing woodlands will be retained and managed appropriately. - Network of paths and cycle routes providing good active travel links to Perth and Almondbank. - This is the detailed application for the central phase of the Bertha Park Site (phase 1).
+It compromises circa 1061 houses and employment land encompassing various uses including community, retail, health services, food & drink, office, etc. It also includes an area of phase 2 which will allow the extraction of economically viable minerals to ensure they are not sterilised. - Phase 1 is envisioned to be delivered between 2017 and 2027.
+Springfield's vision for Bertha Park is to create a countryside community with 3000 homes and all the supporting infrastructure, facilities and amenities demanded by modern life.
+This detailed application is the first piece in the jigsaw and illustrates the design principles employed by Springfield in meeting their vision.